AnshumanSrivastava108/Real-Time-Drowsiness-Detection-System/README.md

 <img width="600" height="350" src="Images/2.png ">
 </p>

-RESULT: As shown in above, When the automobile driver's face is positioned at the Centre, the face, eyes, eye blinks, and drowsiness was successfully detected.
+Result: As shown in above, When the automobile driver's face is positioned at the Centre, the face, eyes, eye blinks, and drowsiness was successfully detected.

 2. Right Positioned